Ganburu/Cyber-Portfolio/README.md

 ![image](https://github.com/user-attachments/assets/e295689e-a106-4603-9ad1-d809be5a1294)

-Checked Windows services to see if was running successfully.
+Checked Windows services to see if it was running successfully.

 ![image](https://github.com/user-attachments/assets/07898386-8ef4-467a-b490-64ec2f09c921)